iByteABit256/travelMonitorClient/README.txt

 The command is passed to every child (country string is "NO COUNTRY" if none was given) and the monitors each reply with their number of total, accepted and rejected requests.
-The parent then sums them up and returns them.
+The parent then sums them up and prints them.

 If a request was rejected by the parent because of the bloomfilter, the rejection is not counted.